University of the Nations: Visiting faculty

+Staff

 Controversies

 In January 2018, Pablo Rivera, the chief financial officer for University of the Nations in Kona, pled guilty to wire fraud.
 Rivera embezzled nearly 3.1 million dollars, amounting to $50,000 per month.
-Before the fraud was exposed, the school's financial situation was critical, increased charges were applied to volunteers and students.
+Before the fraud was exposed, the school's financial situation had become critical and increased charges were applied to volunteers and students.

 In October 2020, University of the Nations in Kona was associated with the largest single day increase of COVID-19 outbreak on the Island of Hawaiʻi up to that date.